 Can You Shower With a Foley Catheter?

 Yes, you can shower while wearing a Foley catheter.
-It is essential to take the necessary precautions, such as avoiding excessive movement and keeping the catheter and its tubing clean and dry while showering.
+It is essential to take precautions, such as avoiding excessive movement and keeping the catheter and its tubing clean and dry while showering.

 Conclusion

-Although there are ways to minimize the risks, such as showering before and after swimming and keeping the catheter clean and dry, it is best to consult a healthcare provider before attempting to swim with a Foley catheter.
+Although there are ways to minimize the risks, such as showering before and after swimming and keeping the catheter clean and dry, it is best to consult a healthcare provider before swimming with a Foley catheter.

 Overall, it is crucial to prioritize your health and well-being by avoiding activities that may put you at risk of infection, complications, or discomfort.